FountainExponential/web/README.md

 Extending Fountain the screenplay Markdown format, Fountain Exponential files are eminently readable.
 When special syntax is required, it is straightforward and intuitive.

+The readability makes it easy to proof read and spell check the text.
+Automatic spell checkers that are generally integrated in word processors, are less error prone if the dialog and action are separate form the code, data or styling.

-Even when viewed as plain text, your game story feels like a screenplay playing in a game.
+Even when viewed as plain text, your game story feels like a screenplay, with some game specifics sprinkled on top.

 Fountain Exponential supports everything a game story writer is likely to need in the creative phases of writing for a game.